Leave this site

 Email: [email protected]

-Information Commissioner's Office website
+Information Commissioner's Office website.

-We last updated this privacy notice in November 2023.
+We last updated this privacy notice in January 2026.
 We keep this privacy policy under regular review and update it if any of the information in it changes.

 If you have any questions about this privacy notice, please contact our Data Protection Team using the details at the top of this page.